chrismurrph/cljs-translator/PROJECT_SUMMARY.md

 ### Development Workflow
 1. Human updates Electric source and expected Re-frame output
-2. AI creates new test with 'current' in name
+2. AI creates new test with 'current' in name that tests in-memory translation only
+   - **NO file slurping in current tests** - Use (t/translate forms "Main") not (slurp ...)
+   - File writing is optional: (t/translate forms "Main" "reframe-output")
 3. **AI MUST create backups before modifying files** (save working versions to prevent corruption)
    - Use `cp src/translator/translator.clj src/translator/translator.clj.backup` before changes
    - Or commit to git before making changes
 4. AI implements translation for new patterns
 5. All tests must pass before proceeding
 6. Manual verification of generated output
+7. When ready, rename current test to numbered test and remove file writing
 ### Critical Safety Practices
 - **Always backup files before modification** - Working code can be corrupted during edits
 - Use version control (git) to save known-good states